How to Host A Virtual Event For Your Community

 If you’ve yet to hold an event virtually for your community because you’re looking for the best platform to help support you through it, Nas.io is the place to start.

 You’ve done the work already to build up a community surrounding your brand or business.
-Now, it’s time to host a successful online event for your supporters that people won’t stop talking about, and one that’s going to drive engagement with your brand like never before.
+Now, it’s time to host a successful online event for your supporters that people won’t stop talking about and one that’s going to drive engagement with your brand like never before.

-But first, let’s dive into what the actual benefits are of holding a virtual event over doing one in-person.
+But first, let’s dive into what the actual benefits are of holding a virtual event over doing one in person.

-The benefits of hosting online events
+The benefits of hosting virtual events

 1. Accessible to global members

-With online events, the opportunities for who can join are only limited by a wifi connection and timezone.
+With online events, the opportunities for those who can join are only limited by a wifi connection and timezone.
 This means that you can have way more attendees, a way more diverse group of attendees, and connect with people you never would be able to in a live event.
 The number of attendees and revenue generated has the chance of being much higher than if you were to hold a small, in-person meet-up in your city.

-When you don’t have to pay for food, events venues, and transportation for speakers or other guests – the costs to hold your event become minimal.
+When you don’t have to pay for food, event venues, and transportation for speakers or other guests – the costs to hold your event become minimal.
 This is another huge advantage of growing online communities and holding virtual events.
 When you hold your events online, oftentimes the largest cost is for the speakers you bring in, physical goods that you might mail to your attendees, or the platform that you’re hosting your event on (as it might require coding, or subscription fees depending on the platform).

 However, if you’re trying to keep the cost ultra-low, you can always opt for free or trial versions of Zoom or Microsoft Teams depending on the event and how many people there are in your community.
 This is something that you can’t get away with if you’re holding an in-person event unless you have connections that can land you a free space.

-3. Easier to plan and organize
+3. Virtual events are easier to plan and organize

 4. Only limited by your creativity